Skeleta in non-Archimedean and tropical geometry: Subobjects and -modules

 \subsubsection{Subobjects}

-Beyond the geometric examples \ref{eg-first}, the primary source of spans are the \emph{subobject posets} in certain finitely cocomplete categories.

-One can formulate a general theory of subobjects in certain kinds of categories; however, for the purposes of this paper we only need to know the version for modules over a commutative ring (possibly in a Grothendieck topos), and I leave the development of the more general theory to my thesis \cite{thesis}.
+Beyond the geometric examples \ref{eg-first}, the primary source of $\B$-modules are the \emph{subobject posets} in certain finitely cocomplete categories.
+One could formulate a general theory of subobjects in certain kinds of categories; however, for the purposes of this paper we only need to know the version for modules over a commutative ring (possibly in a Grothendieck topos).

 \begin{defn} Let $A$ be a ring, $M$ an $A$-module.
-I write $\B(M;A)$ for the \emph{submodule lattice} of $M$, the partially ordered set of all $A$-submodules of $M$.
+I write $\B(M;A)$ for the \emph{submodule lattice} of $M$, the partially ordered set of all $A$-submodules of $M$; its join operation is submodule sum.
 I abbreviate $\B(A;A)$ to $\B A$, the \emph{ideal semiring} of $A$.\end{defn}

 The submodule lattice is functorial in $A$-module homomorphisms $f:M_1\rightarrow M_2$

 and ring maps $g:A\rightarrow B$

 In particular, $\B A\rightarrow \B B$.